 What makes The Compassionate Treatment Centre unique?

 The Compassionate Treatment Centre for Heart Disease is the only unit in the country to treat patients with heart disease based on compassionate grounds using their own stem cells.
-The Compassionate Treatment Centre has been made possible because of the Heart Cells Foundation research programme which has been in place over the last 12 years and the outstanding results achieved having treated over 300 patients during the three Phase 2 trials.
+The Compassionate Treatment Centre has been made possible because of the Heart Cells Foundation research programme which has been in place over the last 14 years and the outstanding results achieved.

 What process does a patient go through at the Compassionate Treatment Centre?

 Once patients have been assessed as suitable they will be invited for the treatment at Barts Heart Centre at arranged date.
 The process involves the patient spending approximately one week in the unit and treatment consists of a five-day course of injections under the skin to boost bone marrow production.
 This will be followed by a bone marrow procedure on the fifth day which involves a needle to be inserted into the patient’s hip near the base of the spine to extract 50ml of bone marrow which contains numerous cells.
 The bone marrow is processed to separate the progenitor cells which includes the stem cells for this procedure and the patient will then undergo surgery under local anesthetic, where a fine tube is inserted into the heart, and the stem cells are inserted.
 The surgery takes around 20 minutes and patients are able to return home the next day.

 What is the cost of funding a patient for compassionate treatment?